caiyuqing/Open-DPSM/tmp/readme.md

 Similar to the GUI, we recommend keeping all predetermined parameters at default.
 However, if the users want to change any of them, those parameters can be found and adjusted in *settings.py*

 ## Example data

-The folder "example" contains a sample eye-tracking data of a participant watching a 5-minute video of driving on the road.
-This clip is not one of the clips from our dataset and only serves as an example for a possible user case.
+The folder "Example" contains sample eye-tracking data and movie files (2 movies) from 2 participants.

+The event extraction & modeling have already been performed with the default setups.
+To try all the steps with the example data, users can delete all the subfolders in "Output" .

 To run the example, the user needs to first download the video from: https://www.youtube.com/watch?v=sIsegSg5tps (with a youtube downloader such as: https://en.savefrom.net/1-youtube-video-downloader-528en/).